-The loss of businesses from this Area. mirroring the experience of other large urban centers, further documents the trend line and deteriorating conditions of the Area.
+The loss of businesses from this Area, mirroring the experience of other large urban centers, further documents the trend line and deteriorating conditions of the Area.
 Closures and abandonment of some vacant commercial storefronts and vacant land are further evidence of declining conditions in the Area.

 The City and the State have designated a portion of the Area (approximately 24.8%) as State of Illinois Enterprise Number Zone 2 as a further response to deteriorating conditions in the Area.
-However, this designation only covers a small portion of the Area east of Cicero Avenue and the rightof-way of Cicero Avenue.
+However, this designation only covers a small portion of the Area east of Cicero Avenue and the right -of-way of Cicero Avenue.
 This designation recognizes the significant needs of a portion of the Area and reinforces the need for public financial incentives are required to attract private investment (see Exhibit F, Enterprise Zone Map included in Attachment Two of the Appendix).

 The conclusion of the Consultant is that the number, degree and distribution of eligibility factors as documented in this report warrant the designation of the Area as a conservation area and as a blighted area as set forth in the Act.
 The summary tables contained on the following pages highlight the factors found to exist in the Area that cause it to qualify.
-Although it may be concluded that the mere presence of the stated eligibility factors noted herein may be sufficient to make a finding of qualification as a conservation area or blighted area, this evaluation was made on the basis that the factors must be present to an extent that would lead reasonable persons to conclude that public intervention is appropriate or necessary.
+Although it may be concluded that the mere presence of the stated eligibility factors noted herein may be sufficient to make a finding of qualification as a conservation area or blighted area, this evaluation was made on the basis that the factors must be present to an extent that would lead reasonable persons ro conclude that public intervention is appropriate or necessary'.
 Secondly, the distribution of conservation area and blighted area eligibility factors throughout the Area must be reasonable so that a good area is not arbitrarily found to qualify as a conservation or blighted area simply because of proximity to an area that exhibits blighting factors.

-The presence of multiple conservation area and blighted area factors, vacant land and declining E.A.V.'s of some area properties indicates that the Area on the whole has not been subject to growth and development as a result of investment by private enterprise and is not anticipated to be developed without the adoption of this Plan.
-These have been previously documented.
-All properties within the Area will benefit from the TIF program.
+The presence of multiple conservation area and blighted area factors, vacant land and declining EA.YVs of some area properties indicates that the private enterprise .and is not anticipated to be developed without the adoption of this Plan.
+These have been previously docu-